Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

 \subsection{Signal Processing Power}

 The formulation of the problem is based until now on the evaluation of EE from \eqref{eq:EE}, where only the transmit power is considered.
-However, a more accurate model should also take into account the signal processing power, which can constitute a large portion of the overall BS power consumption.
-This is due to various BS components in baseband processing and radio frequency circuits that actually consume more power as the allocated bandwidth $W$ increases.
-A common simplified approach is to assume that this processing power is proportional to $W$ by a constant $P_{\textit{SP}}$, expressed in $\text{W}/\text{Hz}$.
-As a consequence, a new problem can be formed by modifying properly the optimization function of $(P_{\ref{pr:singleCell}})$: Note that the same model can be applied to $(P_{\ref{pr:repartition}})$ as well.
-The theoretical analysis of $(P_{\ref{pr:P_SP}})$ remains similar to the one of the previous problems, while the only difference comes from the final evaluation of EE.
+A more accurate model could also take into account other components that contribute to the overall BS power consumption.
+For instance, the signal processing power can play an important role due to various BS components in baseband processing and radio frequency circuits that actually consume more power as the allocated bandwidth $W$ increases.
+A simplified approach is to assume that this processing power is proportional to $W$ by a constant factor $P_{\textit{SP}}$, expressed in $\text{W}/\text{Hz}$, as proposed for example in \cite{YanJointP-BW}.
+As a consequence, a new problem can be formed by modifying properly the optimization function of $(P_{\ref{pr:singleCell}})$: The optimal solution in this case is the same as in $(P_{\ref{pr:singleCell}})$, as the additional term $P_{\textit{SP}}W$ that appears in \eqref{eq:Lambda} vanishes when the first condition of \eqref{eq:LamdaDeriv} is applied.
+The only difference comes from the evaluation of EE for each trade-off point along the SE values.
+Note that the same model can be applied to $(P_{\ref{pr:repartition}})$ as well.
+The formulation of $(P_{\ref{pr:P_SP}})$ represents a more general case compared to the previous problems that easily follow for $P_{SP}=0$.
+However, it is intentionally presented last since most of our results are related to the case in which only the transmit power is considered.
+Finally, as readers more familiar with power models may identify, another part of the BS power consumption breakdown could be included as well, describing the power figure that is independent of the bandwidth, e.g. as a result of the main power supply or the cooling system \cite{TsilimantosBCG}.
+This model can be addressed similarly to $(P_{\ref{pr:P_SP}})$.